Hope Bagot Village

 NB This description is drawn entirely from a longer document prepared by Mr. Darlington, the original of which is in the Hope Bagot Millennium Time Capsule to be opened in the year 2100.

-There is a very ancient Yew tree in the churchyard itself.
+There is a very ancient Yew tree in the churchyard itself (or is the churchyard built around the yew?)
 This may have survived its youth because it was considered to be a sacred tree – its position possibly relating to the well beneath the tree whose waters are believed to have healing properties for eyes and may well have been used for Baptism in the early years, hence the dedication of the church to St. John the Baptist.

-There is a certificate hanging in the Vestry authenticating the tree as at least 1600 years old and signed by four people well known in their respective fields: David Bellamy, naturalist; Allen Meredith, Arboriculturist; Robert Hardy, Longbow enthusiast; And Robert Runcie, the then Archbishop of Canterbury.
+There is a certificate hanging in the Vestry authenticating the tree as at least 1600 years old and signed by four people well known in their respective fields: David Bellamy, naturalist; Allen Meredith, Arboriculturist; Robert Hardy, Longbow enthusiast; and Robert Runcie, the then Archbishop of Canterbury.
 They appended a note on the back stating that "This is a minimum age, the tree is probably much older".
+Both the yew and "Holy Well' are strong indicators that the site was originally a pre-Christian place of worship and people still come to visit and venerate this ancient tree.

 The churchyard is a rich ground of wildflowers with over 65 species having been identified.
 See Friends of Hope Bagot Church for more details on this and how you could get involved.